Home

 Botox and surgery

-Dr. Janis' believes that this process can go even farther.
-The newer idea is that the Botox injections can find those trigger points - and then surgery can do the rest.
+Dr. Janis believes that this process can go even farther.
+A newer idea is that the Botox injections can find those trigger points - and then surgery can do the rest.

 Instead of using a shotgun approach - simply injecting everyone the same way - some researchers believe that you can use the injections as a test.
 Which muscles are triggering the migraine attacks?
 If those specific muscles can be found, surgery can keep the problem from resurfacing in the future.